JeaustinSirias/Backend-Test-Sirias/README.md

 # The hour limit for employees to request their menu
 HOUR = 11 # AM CLT
 ```
-Once you've done this, then save changes and let's continue with the next steps!
+You can also change the scheduled limit hour (`HOUR` parameter) for the employees request their today's menu option.
+Once you are done with this, then save changes and let's continue with the next steps!

 ### `Step 3:` Running the project using Docker service
 Make sure you are in the project's root directory and by using your terminal again type the following makefile instruction to **build and run** the web Cornershop's Backend test: